 - Other: Traffic that comes from unidentified channels and does not allow third-party cookies or the surfers were in anonymous/private mode.

-How to Check the Website Visitors are Converting or Not?
+Check Whether the Website Visitors are Converting or Not

 Google Analytics also allows the user to check whether the visitors on their website are converting or not.
-So, you can say that tracking sales with Google Analytic’s Conversion Report section have also become easy.
+You can say that tracking sales with the Google Analytics conversion report section have also become easy.
 Yes, you can track website traffic conversion in a particular time frame with complete ease and accuracy.